geeker-ai/geek_chat/README.md

 - Enhanced prompting capability
 - Data is stored locally and will not be lost
 - Supports multiple cutting-edge LLM models and providers, such as OpenAI and Azure OpenAI
-- Markdown & Code Highlighting
+- Markdown & Code Highlighting & Latex
 - Prompt Library, Message Quoting
 - Streaming reply
 - Ergonomic UI design & Night Mode